chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 So Baxter was picked up by Jeremy, delivered to Craig, and just handed off to Art - who's on his way to Bend.
 I'm driving from San Francisco and should be there in about 11 hours.
-That's not counting my 6 hours of sleep in the Walmart parking near Redding.
+That's not counting my 6 hours of sleep in the Walmart parking lot near Redding.

 My phone rings during the drive and it's Art, the person who now has Baxter.
-Just like Jeremy, Craig, and Grayson, Art is extremely nice and really going out of his way to help us get Baxter home.
-He's recommending places to stay along the way and letting me know that Baxter will be safe until I get there.
+Just like Jeremy, Craig, and Grayson, Art is extremely nice and seems to be really going out of his way to help us get Baxter home.
+He recommended a few places to stay along the way and let me know that Baxter will be safe until I get there.

 </div>